diamondalexander/donut-ipsum/README.md

 2. Create or navigate to the directory where you would like to install this folder
 3. Type `git clone https://github.com/diamondalexander/donut-ipsum.git` into that folder
 4. Then, type `cd donut-ipsum` and then `npm install`
-5. Type `node app.js` and you should be good to go!
+5. Type `node app.js` and you should see "Server is listening at http://127.0.0.1:3000/" Simply copy that link into your browswer and you should be good to go!
 ## Enjoy!